Louis XIV: Relations with the major colonies

 Louis and his family portrayed as Roman gods in a 1670 painting by Jean Nocret.
-L to R: Louis's aunt, Henriette-Marie; his brother, Philippe, duc d'Orléans; the Duke's daughter, Marie Louise d'Orléans, and wife, Henriette-Anne Stuart; the Queen-mother, Anne of Austria; three daughters of Gaston d'Orléans; Louis XIV; the Dauphin Louis; Queen Marie-Thérèse; la Grande Mademoiselle.
+Left to right: Louis's aunt, Henriette-Marie; his brother, Philippe, Duke of Orléans; the Duke's daughter, Marie Louise d'Orléans, and wife, Henriette-Anne Stuart; the Queen-mother, Anne of Austria; three daughters of Gaston, Duke of Orléans; Louis XIV; the Dauphin Louis; Queen Maria Theresa; Anne Marie Louise d'Orléans, "la Grande Mademoiselle".

 Louis's legal reforms were enacted in his numerous Great Ordinances.
 Prior to that, France was a patchwork of legal systems, with as many traditional legal regimes as there were provinces, and two co-existing legal systems—customary law in the north and Roman civil law in the south.
-The Grande Ordonnance de Procédure Civile of 1667, the Code Louis, was a comprehensive legal code imposing a uniform regulation of civil procedure throughout the kingdom.
+The Great Ordinance of Civil Procedure of 1667, the Code Louis, was a comprehensive legal code imposing a uniform regulation of civil procedure throughout the kingdom.
 Among other things, it prescribed baptismal, marriage and death records in the state's registers, not the church's, and it strictly regulated the right of the Parlements to remonstrate.
 The Code Louis later became the basis for the Napoleonic Code, which in turn inspired many modern legal codes.

-One of Louis's more infamous decrees was the Grande Ordonnance sur les Colonies of 1685, the Code Noir (black code).
+One of Louis's more infamous decrees was the Great Ordinance on the Colonies of 1685, the Code Noir (black code).
 Although it sanctioned slavery, it attempted to humanise the practice by prohibiting the separation of families.
 Additionally, in the colonies, only Roman Catholics could own slaves, and these had to be baptised.

 Louis ruled through a number of councils: